 There are many challenges a freelance web developer or designer will come across in their first few years of business.
-One issue that is more difficult to resolve (and may continue to be an obstacle throughout your career) is pricing, especially when sending a new proposal template.
+One issue that is more difficult to resolve (and may continue to be an obstacle throughout your web design business) is pricing, especially when sending a new proposal template.
 Everyone struggles with this concept – not just newbies!

 What's a fair price for a website?
 How much is too much?
 Is it okay to be competitive?
 Should you opt for premium pricing?
 With so many questions surrounding your fees, it can be overwhelming to know where to start.
 We'll attempt to help you formulate a flexible but successful pricing strategy to use throughout your freelance lifetime!